John Carney (Delaware politician): Governor of Delaware (2017-2025)

+Mayor of Wilmington

+Prevented by term limits from running for reelection in 2024, Carney was reported in late 2023 to be "seriously considering" a run to replace retiring mayor Mike Purzycki as mayor of Wilmington.
+He announced his candidacy in April, and faced former state treasurer and Wilmington city treasurer Velda Jones-Potter in the September Democratic primary.
+He won the primary by 743 votes, and was unopposed in the November general election.
+With his victory, Carney became the first sitting governor ever to be elected mayor.

 Personal life

-Carney married Tracey Quillen, daughter of Delaware Secretary of State William T. Quillen, on June 5, 1993.
+Carney is Roman Catholic.
+On June 5, 1993, Carney married his wife, Tracey Quillen.
+Quillen is the daughter of former Delaware Secretary of State William T. Quillen.
 They have two children, Sam and Jimmy, who attended Wilmington Friends School.
-Sam Carney graduated from Clemson University, while Jimmy is a computer science major at Tufts University.
-In 2015 Sam Carney was named as one of a number of defendants in two separate lawsuits filed by the parents of Tucker Hipps, whose 2014 death allegedly occurred during a fraternity hazing incident.
+Sam graduated from Clemson University, while Jimmy is a computer science major at Tufts University.
+His nephew is football player Brian O'Neill, a offensive tackle for the Minnesota Vikings.

+In 2015, Sam Carney was named as one of a number of defendants in two separate lawsuits filed by the parents of Tucker Hipps, whose 2014 death allegedly occurred during a fraternity hazing incident.
 The lawsuit was settled in July 2017.
 Criminal charges have never been filed in the case despite there being no statute of limitations in South Carolina.

-Carney's nephew is Minnesota Vikings offensive tackle Brian O'Neill.

 Electoral history

 Elections are held the first Tuesday after November 1.
 The lieutenant governor takes office the third Tuesday of January with a four-year term.
 U.S. Representatives take office January 3 and have a two-year term.